 - PCP / Phencyclidine

 For the majority of these drugs, you’ll be denied life insurance.
 However, tobacco, nicotine, pot or marijuana is the exception.
 Depending on the life insurance company, your frequency and type- you can get approved.
 For example, do you use recreationally or use medical marijuana?
-Some of the best life insurance companies are much more lenient on these drugs compared to others.
+Some of the best term life insurance companies are much more lenient on these drugs compared to others.
 Make sure you contact us to find out who will look at you most favorably based on your specific health and lifestyle.

 The following categories are what life insurance companies evaluate with the blood and urine tests